Think dry, bland chicken breasts are the way of the world? You’ve been settling! Time for the BEST CHICKEN MARINADE.

 - This chicken marinade recipe works for any cut of boneless chicken, be it chicken breasts, chicken thighs, or chicken tenders.

-- You can use this chicken marinade for baking (try it with my Baked Chicken Breasts) or for grilling (it would be excellent with these Grilled Chicken Tenders).
+- You can use this chicken marinade for baking (try it with my Baked Chicken Breasts) or for grilling (it would be excellent with my Grilled Chicken Sandwich or these Grilled Chicken Tenders).

 What is a Marinade?